chrisdiguida/colorPaletteGeneratorApp/README.md

 ### Palette Generation

-- **Palette generation**: Through the input it is possible to generate a palette to test how it would look like.
+- **Palette generation**: Through the input, it is possible to generate a palette to test how it would look like.
 Note that on the DB, we are checking if the user already has the inserted color.
 - **Saving a Palette**: Through the "Save" button, it is possible to save the generated palette color and store in the DB.
 Before to store the inserted color, we first check on the DB if the user already has this palette.

 **Palette Generation**